-Strength tag: The strength tag indicates whether or not the callee can be alerted in case the network fails to meet the preconditions.
+Strength tag: The strength-tag indicates whether or not the callee can be alerted in case the network fails to meet the preconditions.

 Status type: We define two types of status: end-to-end and segmented.
 The end-to-end status reflects the status of the end-to-end reservation of resources.
 The segmented status reflects the status of the access network reservations of both user agents.
 The end-to-end status corresponds to the tag "e2e" defined above and the segmented status to the tags "local" and "remote".
-End-to-end status is useful when end-to-end resource reservation mechanisms.
+End-to-end status is useful when end-to-end resource reservation mechanisms are available.
 The segmented status is useful when one or both UAs perform resource reservations on their respective access networks.
+Note that the use of the segmented status type does not prevent bottlenecks in the backbone, only in the access networks.

-Direction tag: The direction tag indicates the direction a concrete attribute is applicable to.
+Direction tag: The direction-tag indicates the direction a particular attribute (current, desired or confirmation status) is applicable to.